 “Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye?”
 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ and behold, the log is in your own eye?
 Matthew 7:3-4

 In Greek, the “speck” denotes a tiny piece of sawdust so small that it can easily fly up into the air.
 By the way, this speck of sawdust shows the believer’s disposition to constantly sin.
 The seeds of every sin are planted within us.
 The “log” in the Greek represents a giant piece of timber.
 Now notice, “but do not notice the log”.
-In Greek it is, “οὐ κατανοέω” (ou katanoeo). “ou” is not the strongest negative in the Greek language, but it is stronger than all the other singular negatives like, “a” (alpha).
+In Greek it is, “οὐ κατανοέω” (ou katanoeo). “ou” is a negative that denies something absolutely and categorically.
 The word katanoeo means “to carefully study something by looking it up and down.”
+In other words, this person absolutely does not study their own life.
 I could render this verse, “But you do not carefully examine your own life for sin and perceive the giant beam (stronghold) that is in your own eye.”
 Have you had a big tree go down in your yard because of a storm?
 Did you look at the base of the tree and marvel at how large the trunk was?
 Cut the base off the tree and you have a large piece of timber/beam.
 The beams they made for support in erecting buildings and castles are enormous.
 Imagine having that in your eye.
 You would not be able to see anything around you.
 If this type of beam blocks your spiritual vision, then the only thing you can do is guess at the sin in someone else’s life.
 You cannot see clearly to make any proper distinction of what is wrong with someone else.
 You are spiritually blind.

 Let me be clear on one more point.
 The hypocritical are always hypercritical.
 They will pick out any flaw/perceived flaw they can find in you and treat it as if it were a beam.
 They are always looking to place others underneath their “righteousness”.
 Many families and friends have had splits because one member has taken it upon themselves to pick out any flaw they can find in others, while disregarding their own flaws.
 These sins grow bigger and deeper the longer they are not addressed and often end in tragedy for this person.
 They are the essence of “ou katanoeo”.
 The do no introspection and thrive on severing relationships, not repairing them.
 Beloved, you must flee from this.
 It only seeks to grieve the Holy Spirit (Ephesians 4:30).